Oth3r/CampfireEffects/README.md

 dolphins_grace, bad_omen, hero_of_the_village*

 #####level:
+Set the potion effect level.\
-level is not the same as effect amplifier.\
+*Level is not the same as effect amplifier.\
-1 level = 1 effect level.
+1 level = 1 effect level.*

 #####radius:
-sets the radius for the campfire effect.
+Set the radius for getting the effect. *(In blocks)*